 Kashan is surrounded by mountains on all sides, with the Karkas range to the east, the Central Iranian Plateau to the west, and the Qom Salt Lake to the north.
 The city is located in a desert region and experiences a hot and dry climate, with temperatures often exceeding 40 degrees Celsius (104 degrees Fahrenheit) during the summer months.

-Despite its arid climate, Kashan's unique geographical location has contributed to creation of several natural and cultural attractions in the region, making it a popular destination for tourists visiting Iran.
+Despite its arid climate, Kashan's unique geographical location has contributed to the creation of several natural and cultural attractions in the region, making it a popular destination for tourists visiting Iran.

 Here are some of the most famous Kashan tourist attractions: